thoughtspot/thoughtspot.github.io/_admin/setup/work-with-ts-support.md

     $ tscli callhome disable
     ```

+{: id="support-contact"}
 ## Designate a support contact

-A support contact person can answer questions for about data and searching at
+A support contact person can answer your questions about data and search at
 your company.
-If the person can't answer a question that person should submit
+If the person can't answer your system and software-related questions, that person should submit
-system and software-related questions to ThoughtSpot Support.
-Your designated
-support contact should have an available email and phone number.
+ the questions to ThoughtSpot Support.
+The designated support contact should have an available email and phone number.

-To designate the custom support contact:
+To designate the custom support contact, follow these steps:

-1. Log in to the Linux shell using SSH.
+1. Log into the Linux shell using SSH.
 2. Issue the `tscli` command to set the email address:

     ```